The Hurst Exponent Lied to Us

 """

-Switch between mean-reversion and trend-following based on Hurst exponent.
+Switch strategy family based on Hurst regime.

 """